Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 </div>

 <div class="fragment">
-- Do you remember the term <mark>abstraction</mark> we referanced in a prior lecture?
-Mountian Dew ingrediants?
+- Do you remember the term <mark>abstraction</mark> we referenced in a prior lecture?
+Mountian Dew ingredients?
 </div>
 <div class="fragment">
 - Well methods are a form of abstraction.
 If we didnt have a <mark>Console.WriteLine()</mark> method, we would have to include all the code in the Console.WriteLine() method each time we wanted to print to the console.